WeblateOrg/weblate/docs/admin/upgrade.rst

 --------------------------------

 The upgrade from Python 2.x to 3.x, should work without major problems.
-Take care about some changed module names when installing dependencies (eg. pydns vs. py3dns).
+Take care about some changed module names when installing dependencies.

 The Whoosh index has to be rebuilt as it's encoding depends on Python version, you can do that using following command: